danieltomer1/CVVideoPlayer/README.md

         pass
 ```

-A ready to use LocalFrameReader is already implemented and can be used to read
+A ready-to-use LocalFrameReader is already implemented and can be used to read
 any local video file or folder containing the frames as images
 (as long as there is a number in the name of the image files indicating their order).